Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Systems (Introduction To CyberSecurity CS50).md

 - Firewalls are used to keep unintended internet traffic at bay.
 - One of the ways the firewall blocks traffic is based on IP Addresses.
-- Another way is Deep Packet Inspection
+- Another way is Deep Packet Inspection.
+In this the firewall can actually see what's inside your packet.
+This way it can more effectively block bad traffic to your network or computer